Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-Docker.md

     alluxio/alluxio worker
 ```

 Notes:

   1. The argument `--net=alluxio_network` tells Docker to use the user-defined bridge network ```alluxio_network```.
      All containers will use their own container IDs as their hostname, and each of them has a different IP
      address within the network's subnet.
 Only the specified ports (-p option) are exposed to the Docker host.
-  2. You must explicitly expose the two ports 19999 and 19998 for the Master container and the port 29999 for the
+  1. You must explicitly expose the two ports 19999 and 19998 for the Master container and the port 29999 and 30000 for the
      Worker container.
 Otherwise, the clients can't communicate with the the master and worker.
-  3. For the worker container, you can refer to the master either by the master's container name  `alluxio-master`  or
+  1. You can refer to the master either by the container name
+     (`alluxio-master` for master container and `alluxio-worker` for worker container)  or
-     by the Docker host's IP address `$(hostname -i)`, since this is an internal communication between master
+     by the Docker host's IP address `$(hostname -i)`, if all the communication is within the
-     and worker within the docker network.
+     docker network (e.g., no external client outside the docker network).
+Otherwise, you must
- 4. For the worker container, you must specify the worker's hostname that client can reach out.
+     specify the master and worker's docker host IP that client can reach out (e.g., by `-Dalluxio.worker.hostname=$(hostname -i)`).
-     You must reference the worker's hostname by the docker host IP address,
-     that is:  `-Dalluxio.worker.hostname=$(hostname -i)`.
-You can't use the worker container
-     name ```alluxio-worker``` here,  since it is an external communication between worker and
+     This is required for the external communication between master/worker and
      clients outside the docker network.
 Otherwise, clients but can't connect to worker, since
      clients do not recognize the worker's container Id.
 It will throw error like below:
       ```
       Target: 5a1a840d2a98:29999, Error: alluxio.exception.status.UnavailableException: Unable to resolve host 5a1a840d2a98
       ```

 ## Verify the Cluster

 To verify that the services came up, check `docker ps`.
 You should see something like